joshmarinacci/rust-minibrowser/README.md

 # LOC & dependencies

-The source is currently 2300 lines, which is mostly Rust code.
-About a third of that is unit tests.
+The source is currently 6000 lines, which is mostly Rust (4199) code.
+About a quarter of that is unit tests.
 While the app written from scratch it does have some third party dependencies.

-* raqote for drawing rectangles and text
-* font-kit for loading and rendering fonts
-* minifb for opening an window and getting mouse and keyboard input from the native OS
 * serde_json for parsing JSON config files
 * pom: parser lib used to write the CSS & HTML parsers
 * reqwest: for making network requests to HTTP servers
 * image: for parsing JPG and PNG images
+* url: for parsing URLs
+* lazy_static: for lazy init of the list of css colors
+* cgmath for matrix math
+* glium for graphics
+* glium-glyph for text rendering